Last updated on 19th May 2023

 An amazing product launch video can help you to build brand awareness and generate buzz around your upcoming product.

 It’s also a quick, engaging, and shareable way to explain your product to potential customers.
-According to our Video Marketing Statistics 2021 report, people are twice as likely to share video content than any other type of content.

 22 Best product launch videos ever